yfancc20/MySQL-Slave-Status/README.md

-# MySQL-Slave-Status
+# MySQL Slave Status Mail
-A simple shell script for checking the status of MySQL's replication.
+A simple shell script for checking the status of MySQL's replication based on Linux system.

 Normally, SLAVE will block if it encounter some unexpected errors when it syncs with MASTER.
-This can help sending the email of the status.
+This script can help sending the email of the status.

 ## Function
 1. Automatically sending mail